Cadwalader Logo

 Leading into 2023, most of the broader industry focus on NAV financing had been positive and focused on explaining to the market what it was and the various ways it could be used by GPs to support their investors and their portfolios.
 Starting around the midpoint of 2023, there was a significant increase in coverage of the development of the NAV finance market in mainstream financial news publications such as the Financial Times and Bloomberg.
 This coverage has been, at least in part, critical (unsurprising as nothing sells newspapers (or online subscriptions) like controversy (real or not)).
 Fast forwarding to the Fund Finance Association Conference in Miami this past February, a panelist representing ILPA commented during the NAV Lending to Buyout Funds panel that the “vast majority” of LPs don’t support using NAV loans and that ILPA was preparing guidance for its use by GPs (see coverage here (subscription required)).
 Despite some of the negative press coverage leading up to the conference, this lack of LP support seemingly caught many market participants by surprise (most of whom viewed the product favorably and with a lot of excitement about its continued growth and development.
 While we waited for ILPA to issue the Guidance, some of us even took the time to make the case for NAV loans to the market directly (see previous Fund Finance Friday coverage here).
 In the meantime, ILPA’s release of the Guidance was much anticipated.

-So What Does it Say Again?
+So What Does It Say Again?

 Notably, the Guidance does not (a) oppose the use of NAV facilities generally, (b) propose to limit permissible use cases, or (c) seek to impose specific leverage limitations tied to the use of NAV facilities.
-(We also note that the Guidance does not apply to financing for secondaries funds or private equity funds.)
+(We also note that the Guidance does not apply to financing for secondaries funds or private credit funds.)
 It instead emphasizes a push for communication and transparency by GPs in their use of NAV financing.
 More specifically, unless a fund’s LPA explicitly permits the use of NAV facilities or a fund’s GP has received prior consent to utilize a NAV facility, the Guidance recommends that GPs seek LPAC consent prior to implementing a NAV facility.
 In addition to the above, the Guidance differentiates its recommended level of engagement by GPs with LPs based on the proposed use of proceeds for a NAV facility (i.e., whether the facility will be used to generate distributions to investors or to support the fund’s investment portfolio).

 Market Reaction